- Casual - shifts on a when required basis

-If you are looking for a career in Mental Health for Older People then apply today!
+If you are looking for a career in Mental Health for Older People and enjoy working as and when required then apply today!

-Now is a great time to relocate to Southern if you were considering a move!
-The Southern district offers the benefits of excellent amenities, first class primary through to tertiary education, affordable housing and outstanding recreational opportunities.
+The Southern district offers the benefits of excellent amenities, first class primary through to tertiary education and outstanding recreational opportunities.
 Whether it is surfing, kayaking or sailing; skiing, hunting or fishing; theatre, live-music or art - there's literally something for everyone.
-Check out https://southernhealthcareers.nz/ for what the region and we can offer you and your whanau.
+Why don't you check out https://careers.southernhealth.nz/ for what the region and we can offer you and your whanau.

 Closing date: Sunday, 27 March 2022.